 If you have any questions regarding registration and licensure requirements, eligibility for bridging and applicable deadlines in your jurisdiction, please contact the PRA in your province or territory.

-For questions about the National Pharmacy Technician Bridging Education Program, please contact Theresa Schopf, Manager, Gateway Operations via email at firstname.lastname@example.org or via telephone at 613-569-9658, ext.
+For questions about the National Pharmacy Technician Bridging Education Program, please contact Theresa Schopf, Manager, Programs and Services, via email at firstname.lastname@example.org or via telephone at 613-569-9658, ext.
 232.

 1 Here and throughout Bridging Program documentation, the term “jurisdiction” is used as a reference to the Canadian provinces, territories and the Canadian Armed Forces - Pharmacy Services Division.